How to Take a Taxi in Rome (Without Getting Ripped Off)

 2. The price from the airports to Rome and vice versa is set.
 It is not negotiable.
 If you are staying outside of the city walls, you will be using the meter instead.
 Check with your accommodation ahead of time to confirm if you fall into the fixed rate zone if you are unsure.

-3. Every taxi driver has a taxi license number on the back of the cab as well as inside the back door.
+4. Every taxi driver has a taxi license number on the back of the cab as well as inside the back door.
 The little plaque as includes their name.
 So, if you are having trouble, write it down and ask for a receipt when you arrive at your destination.
 You can report issues with this form.

-4. When you are in the city, cabs are not really supposed to stop if flagged down.
+5. When you are in the city, cabs are not really supposed to stop if flagged down.
 They sometimes do, but your best bet is to find a taxi rank.

-5. Getting in the cab at a taxi rank will also save you money.
+6. Getting in the cab at a taxi rank will also save you money.
 If you call a taxi, the meter starts from wherever the taxi is sent from.
 It is a stupid system because the cab arrives with extra time already running but this is Rome and so that is how it works.

-6. During the day, the meter starts at €3.25.
-At night (after 10 pm), the starting rate on the meter doubles to €6.50.
+7. From summer 2024, during the day, the meter starts at €3.50.
+At night (after 10 pm), the starting rate on the meter jumps to €7.50. €9 is also the minimum fare for any trip.

-7. If you need a cab to come to pick you up, or if the stronzi (@$$holes) at Ciampino are giving you a hard time about the rate, then call the taxi dispatcher directly.
+8. If you need a cab to come to pick you up, or if the stronzi (@$$holes) at Ciampino are giving you a hard time about the rate, then call the taxi dispatcher directly.
 That was we did.
 The biggest company is Radio Taxi and the number is +39 06 3570

-8. Do yourself a favor and download FreeNow.
+9. You can also use a taxi app like MyTaxi or ITtaxi.
 The taxi app allows you to order a taxi directly to your location without having to speak to a dispatcher in Italian.
 It will send whichever taxi is closest from any official company.
 The app should also track the route, so there is less likelihood of the driver taking the long way home.
 Finally, you can also add payment information to the app to pay with credit card or Paypal, however, you can also pay with cash when you reach your destination.
 Up to you.
 Just keep in mind that the meter starts from wherever the driver accepted your request (see point #5 above about how taxis in Rome work).
 So if the app shows that the driver is far away, feel free to cancel and retry.
-If you want a €5 promo code, you can use Z8MIR5ROH

 Don’t have data while traveling?
 I would still suggest downloading the app.
 Ciampino airport has free wifi so you could always pop inside and use the app to call the taxi if there are no taxis waiting.